 There is growing concern among parents, educators, and child safety experts regarding children who sexually abuse other children.
-Typically such scenarios involve older juveniles who use their age, physical strength, or positions of status or authority, to engage children who are younger or with developmental disabilities in sexual activity.
+Typically, such scenarios include a youth who uses their age, physical strength, or positions of status or authority, to engage other youth in sexual activity.
 Child-on-child sexual abuse also includes a wide range of other harmful sexual behaviors such as peeping, exhibitionism, exposure to pornography, sexual harassment (including cyber-based), fondling, etc., and may occur between young children.

-To help equip parents, educators, school administrators, and policymakers to address the challenges posed by these harmful sexual behaviors, the National Center on Sexual Exploitation is hosting a Symposium on October 9, 2018, “Out of the Shadows: Confronting the Rise of Child-on-Child Harmful Sexual Behavior”
+To help equip parents, educators, school administrators, and policymakers to address the challenges, the National Center on Sexual Exploitation is hosting a national Symposium on March 20-21, 2019 on “Out of the Shadows: Confronting the Rise of Child-on-Child Harmful Sexual Behavior”